vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 #### Initialize

-The initialize function is used to create Block Proof Cache as a Merkle Patricia Trie and insert the initial block's hash into it.
+The initialize function is used to create Block Proof Cache structure as a Merkle Patricia Trie (MPT) and insert the initial block hash into it.
 It takes the following arguments:

 - **elf_id**: a hash of the guest binary.
 - **block**: the block header of the block to be added.